Short snorter: Other short snorters

 The first short snorter in Experimental Aircraft Association (EAA) history was signed by founders Paul Poberezny and Stan Dzik and presented to Robert D. Blacker on February 14, 1958, at St. Rita of Cascia High School in Chicago, in order to commemorate Mr. Blacker's creating the organization's first junior chapter, his co-founding of Project Schoolflight, and his building of both the "Spirit of Cascia" Baby Ace and the EAA Biplane airplanes.

 Space-flown snorters

 Numismatic souvenirs have accompanied astronauts on early spaceflights.
 Mercury astronauts carried small light-weight mementos on their missions, often in the form of US coins or banknotes.
 On the first sub-orbital flight (Mercury-Redstone 3), Alan Shepard carried with him four one-dollar silver certificates which were subsequently signed by him, other Mercury astronauts, and support staff.
-John Glenn, piloting the first manned U.S. orbital spaceflight Mercury-Atlas 6, also carried several one-dollar silver certificates.
+John Glenn, piloting the first crewed U.S. orbital spaceflight Mercury-Atlas 6, also carried several one-dollar silver certificates.

 Space-flown numismatic items are also known for early Gemini missions.
-On the first manned Gemini flight (Gemini 3), Gus Grissom and John Young brought 50 two-dollar bills.
+On the first crewed Gemini flight (Gemini 3), Gus Grissom and John Young brought 50 two-dollar bills.